saeed-amiri/GromacsPanorama/README.md

 # GromacsPanorama
-GromacsPanorama is a comprehensive toolkit designed to facilitate in-depth analysis and visualization of molecular dynamics simulations generated with Gromacs.
+GromacsPanorama is a comprehensive toolkit to facilitate in-depth analysis and visualization of molecular dynamics simulations generated with Gromacs.
+(Moved from office to h_)